mike-koala-bear/FlintCoreTesting/README.md

 Because the FlintCore repository is private, add a classic personal access token (PAT) with `repo` read access as a repository secret on the *FlintCoreTesting* repo (the workflow expects `FLINTCORE_TOKEN`).
-The action uses that token to clone the private engine twice, builds each ref in its own directory, runs the SPRT script, and uploads the textual summary as an artifact and job summary.
+The workflow now validates the secret at the start and fails fast with a helpful message when it is missing.
+With the secret in place, the action clones the private engine twice, builds each ref in its own directory, runs the SPRT script, and uploads the textual summary as an artifact and job summary.

 ## Extending the suite